 A speech or language impairment is defined as a communication disorder, such as stuttering, impaired articulation, expressive or receptive language delay, or voice impairment that adversely affects a child’s educational performance.The Speech-Language Program may provide therapeutic services to students identified as having a speech or language impairment.

 Traumatic Brain Injury (TBI) is an acquired injury to the brain caused by an external physical force resulting in total or partial functional disability or psychosocial impairment, or both, that adversely affects educational performance.

-Visual Impairments: Blind and Partially Sighted
+Visual Impairments (VI): Blind and Partially Sighted

 The Visually Impaired Program provides specialized instruction in all areas of the Expanded Core Curriculum to eligible students, age birth through twenty-two years.